 Finding Inspiration

-As you can see from the pictures I'm adding to this article, I can consider myself lucky enough to live in place, Northwestern Italy, that, despite its many flaws, has very little to envy when it comes to landscapes: you're in the middle of hills and able to reach, within a couple hours drive or less, both mountains and sea.
+As you can see from the pictures I'm adding to this article, I can consider myself lucky enough to live in a place, Northwestern Italy, that, despite its many flaws, has basically everything when it comes to landscapes: you're in the middle of hills and able to reach, within a couple hours drive or less, both mountains and sea.
 Sometimes, during weekends, I like to go hiking with my partner in some of these places, and it's during one of these hikes that inspiration suddenly struck me:

 I could see myself describing the scene to a group of players